hellospiral/questions_and_answers_ember/README.md

 * List all questions on the homepage, with only the question and the name of the author showing.

 * Users should be able to click on a question to view additional information.

+* Allow users to add and edit questions.

+* Allow users to add answers to a question.
+Answers should be added and viewed on the same page as the question they respond to.

+* Questions should have the content of the question itself, an author and additional notes.

+* Answers should have the content of the answer and the author.

 ## Prerequisites